maxsitt/insect-detect-docs/docs/deployment/classification.md

 If you followed the steps in [Local Setup](../software/localsetup.md#python){target=_blank}, you already have [Python](https://www.python.org/){target=_blank} installed on your computer.

-??? info "Set up an isolated Python environment"
+??? info "Optional: Set up an isolated Python environment"

     You can [create a virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html){target=_blank}
     before installing the required packages for YOLOv5 to avoid version and dependency